5.2-magnitude quake shakes Southern California, tumbling rocks onto roads and items off shelves

 Jones said the Sunday quake felt in Julian was a 3.5 magnitude temblor that was a foreshock to Monday’s larger earthquake.

+It was a mistaken reference to the California earthquake.
+Portable cell towers from California are being temporarily used in Vanderbilt, Michigan, while the region tries to rebound from the ice storm that knocked out power to thousands of people, state police said.

+“It is an odd alert to get in Michigan,” Lt.
+Ashley Miller said.
+“It was just poor timing.
+We just experienced this ice storm.
+I’m sure there were some people on edge.”

-Associated Press writers Christopher Weber and Jaimie Ding in Los Angeles and Olga R. Rodriguez in San Francisco contributed to this report.
+Associated Press writers Christopher Weber and Jaimie Ding in Los Angeles and Olga R. Rodriguez in San Francisco and Ed White in Detroit contributed to this report.